 Epilepsy Management Plan (EMP)

-The EMP documents your child’s seizure description and what to do in the event of a seizure, the impact of seizures on your child and the post seizure support required.
-The EMP also identifies whether emergency medication has been prescribed and when to call OOO.
+The EMP documents the student with epilepsy’s seizure description and what to do in the event of a seizure, the impact of seizures on the student and the post seizure support required.
+The EMP also identifies whether emergency medication has been prescribed and when to call 000.

 Emergency Medication Management Plan (EMMP)